 One of the “joys” of homeownership is paying property taxes.
-While we all want our roads plowed and our children educated, no one wants to pay more in taxes than necessary.
+While we all want our roads maintained and our children in school, no one wants to pay more in taxes than necessary.
 That’s why it’s good to know that the amount of property tax you pay is more under your control than you may think.
 That’s right: It is possible to reduce your property taxes.

 Before you can build a case to reduce your property taxes, you need to understand how the tax collectors arrive at the amount you have to pay.
 While the details vary, the taxes that homeowners pay are based upon these four components:

-2. The assessment ratio: For example, in Tennessee, taxes on homes and farms are based on 25% of their appraised value, while in other states, the ratio can vary from county to county.
+- The assessment ratio: In Tennessee, for example, taxes on homes and farms are based on 25% of their appraised value, while in other states the ratio can vary from county to county.

-4. The tax rate, which is determined by the needs of local branches of government (e.g., county, town, and school boards), to cover the costs of schools, road maintenance, and so on.
+- The tax rate: This is determined by the needs of local branches of government (e.g., county, town and school boards) to cover the costs of schools, road maintenance and so on.
 For example, your tax rate might be $2.7864 for every $100 of the assessed value, or .027864.
-Whatever the tax rate is, and they do vary significantly from locality to locality, the math works the same.
+Whatever the tax rate is — and it does vary significantly from locality to locality — the math works out the same.
 You pay that amount for every $100 your property is worth.

-Please don’t be put off by the math!
 Once you know these four components, it’s easy to calculate what taxes you’ll be expected to pay on your property.
-First figure out the assessed value.
+First, figure out the assessed value.
 Then multiply that by the tax rate.
-If your assessed value is $2000,000 and the tax rate is .027864, your tax bill will be $5,572.80 for that year.
+If your assessed value is $200,000 and the tax rate is .027864, your tax bill will be $5,572.80 for that year.
 Yikes!

 Let’s go through this same example in slow motion:

-Now it’s your turn!
-To find what your tax should be, multiply your home’s appraised value $_______________ by the assessment ratio in your community ______%, to get the assessed value of your property – $___________.
-Multiply that assessed value by the tax rate of ______% to figure out what you owe: $_____________.
+To find what your tax should be, multiply your home’s appraised value $______ by the assessment ratio in your community ______%, to get the assessed value of your property – $_____.
+Multiply that assessed value by the tax rate of ______% to figure out what you owe: $______.

 Tip: Becoming familiar with the terminology and the formula will help you in your encounters with the assessor and hearing officers.

-Don’t go in with an attitude or expect an encounter with the bogeyman!
-While your town’s assessor may be busier than usual, more than likely, s/he will help guide you through the process.
+Don’t go in with an attitude.
+While your town’s assessor may be busier than usual, more than likely she will help guide you through the process.
 Do ask: